 Education and Outreach Initiatives

-Literally, every student enrolled in the COD theatre department has interface/involvement with Buffalo Theatre Ensemble: 500-600 seat counts yearly.
+Literally, every student enrolled in the College of DuPage theatre department has interface/involvement with Buffalo Theatre Ensemble: 500-600 seat counts yearly.
 Some classes study and analyze the script being produced.
 Some classes have lab hours associated with a BTE production.
 Some classes observe rehearsals, to enhance their course work.
 All classes attend and critique the production.
 Most classes also have master classes, with BTE artists, during the term.

 Some students assist with auditions, and participate in backstage interactions, as student theatre productions perform simultaneously with Buffalo Theatre Ensemble productions.

 In addition, BTE artists are often asked by faculty in other disciplines, such as Humanities, English, Psychology, History, to speak about a particular show and its subject.